gquetel/gaur/README.md

 ## Makefile targets
 ### Instrumenting
 We defined makefile targets to automate the instrumentation process.
 After installing `gaur` and `pygaur` place the grammar to modify in the current directory and name it `parse.y`.
-Calling `make` will create the `gaur` binary, extract grammar data, call `pygaur` to classify rules, and creates a modified grammar in the `output/` folder under the name `gaur.modify.y`.
+Calling `make` will create the `gaur` binary, extract grammar data, call `pygaur` to classify rules, and create a modified grammar in the `output/` folder under the name `gaur.modify.y`.

 ### Tree generation

 GAUR also allows generating a dot file corresponding to the visual representation of the given BISON grammar using the `-d` option, which results in the creation of a `output.dot` file. `make graph` can be used to display a tree for the `parse.y` grammar.

 ### Corpus generation
-To generate a corpus of extracted documents through `gaur`.
-You can use the `make corpus` target, it will create a corpus using the grammar located under the [grammar](data/grammars/) folder and save it to `output/corpus.txt`.
+For the semantic inference step, GAUR creates for each grammar rule a document consisting of the name in the left-hand side, terminals in the right-hand side and the literals in the action code.
+For pre-processing purposes one could aim to construct a corpus of such documents.
+We provide a script that creates a corpus using the grammars located in the [grammar](data/grammars/).
+Using the `make corpus` target will generate a text file in the output directory.